-Cancellation interactions are thus a very important component of this story.
+Cancellation interactions are thus very important components of this story.
 They are necessary in order to understand why the inner structure of an electron yields a particle that has an electric monopole.
-More importantly for the present theory, they explain why and how two electrons can experience like-charge repulsion, yet be able to form strongly-bound and highly stable electron pairs.
+More importantly for the present theory, they explain why and how two electrons can experience like-charge repulsion, yet be able to form strongly-bound and highly stable electron pairs within a nuclear charge well.